rm511130/Tanzu-Workshop-TKGI/README.md

 - It will take K8s a few seconds to achieve the desired state described in the `fact-deployment-with-readiness-probe.yml`.

-- When you will see the `10!` calculations on Terminal Window #1, you can proceed ahead to the next step.
+- When you will see the `dots` flowing on Terminal Window #1, you can proceed ahead to the next step.

-- Observe whether the `Connection Refused` issue occurs when scaling up and down the number of pods in your deployment:
+- Observe whether the `Oops` issue occurs when scaling up and down the number of pods in your deployment:

 ```
 kubectl scale deployment fact --replicas=20